weepy/o_O/README.md

 * Chrome 16-18
 * Firefox 4-10
-* Internet Explorer 7-9 (IE6 should work, but is currently untested)
+* Internet Explorer 7-9
 * Safari 5

+Other browsers should work, (eg IE6) but are currently untested

 ## License